 NuLoom Marlbella Lillian Moroccan Trellis Navy Area Rug: We liked the look of the navy color, and the simple design, when we saw this rug online.
 But in person, testers disliked that the white pattern was raised.
 It looked a little strange and made the rug feel bumpy underfoot.

 Birch Lane Solana Fern & Parchment Indoor/Outdoor Rug: We liked the subtle geometric pattern, but this rug felt thin and flimsy in person.

 Birch Lane Kids Lines Rule Yellow Reversible Rug: We liked this rug’s neutral beige color, which is accented with yellow stripes, and affordable price.
 But the design is being discontinued, and similar offerings from Birch Lane, like the Maren Butter and Stone Rug, are out of our price range for this guide.

-Safavieh Adirondack Collection: The knock-off Persian print on this rug looks faint and faded in person.
-Plus, the pile feels thin.
+Safavieh Adirondack Collection: The knock-off Persian print on this rug looked faint and faded in person.
+Plus, the pile felt thin.

-Pier 1 Dobby Flatweave: This rug is nondescript and a little rough—at $400, it just didn’t stand out enough to recommend.
+Pier 1 Dobby Flatweave: This rug was nondescript and a little rough—at $400, it just didn’t stand out enough to recommend.

 Safavieh Hudson Shag Collection: This rug is thicker and fluffier than our favorite shag, the Safavieh Milan.
 But that makes it even better at hiding dirt.
 Our testers preferred the way the Milan shag felt underfoot anyway.

-Flor Tiles: These are a gold-standard among rug tiles.
+Flor Tiles: These are a gold standard among rug tiles.
 They are sturdy, and easy to swap out if you stain one—making them a great choice for a dining room rug.
 However, they start at $10 per square foot, so were out of our price range for this guide.
-We think the Lowe’s Pebble Path Tiles are similar to the industrial Flor options, and are only a fifth of the price.
+We think the Lowe’s Pebble Path Tiles are similar to the industrial Flor options, and they’re only a fifth of the price.